VideorecordingDocumentary on the auction of the Robert Scull collection at the Parke-Bernet Galleries

 est. 1953 - 1970

 New York, N.Y.

-Biographical/Historical Note: Stable Gallery (estab.
-1953; closed 1970) was an art gallery in New York, N.Y., owned by Eleanor Ward.
+Biographical/Historical Note: Stable Gallery (established 1953; closed 1970) was an art gallery in New York, New York, owned by Eleanor Ward.
 Ward opened the Stable Gallery on West 58th Street in 1953 and gained a reputation for showing controversial new artists in the 1950's and 1960's.
 The gallery closed in 1970.